ReVanced/revanced-api/README.md

 poetry install
 ```

+Create the following environment variables:

-Create an environment variable called `GITHUB_TOKEN` with a valid GitHub token with read access to public repositories.
+- `GITHUB_TOKEN` with a valid GitHub token with read access to public repositories
+- `SECRET_KEY` to salt login sessions
+- `USERNAME` & `PASSWORD` to initialize the database with a user to login with to authenticated endpoints

 Then, you can run the API in development mode with: